RosettaCommons/documentation/application_documentation/rna/rna-denovo.md

 ##Optional additional files:

 -   The [[fasta file]]: it is a sequence file for your RNA.
 Its header lines can specify chains and numbering for the output structures, too.
+IMPORTANT: The fasta file is read with Rosetta's general fasta file parsing machinery, which assumes protein for uppercase letters.
+As such, use lower case letters for RNA residues.

 -   The [[secondary structure file|rna-secondary-structure-file]]: holds the secondary structure for the RNA in dot-parens notation, if known.